 When is the best time to book if you want to get cheap flights?

 The best day of the week to book flights?
-Statistically, there is a ‘magic’ time to book, yes.
+Statistically, there is a ‘magic’ time to book.
 Tuesdays and Fridays tend to be better days than others.
-That said, if you’re counting on your specific route to be cheaper next Tuesday, you’ll likely be disappointed.
+That said, if you’re counting on your specific route being cheaper next Tuesday, you’ll likely be disappointed.
+If your travel dates are still at least two months out, you should still set a price alert in Google Flights to track the fare.
+If it seems high to you, it’ll likely still fall in price during the next few weeks.
+Book it when it drops and save some money for your accommodation.

 Is it cheaper to fly to certain destinations at certain times?

 Of course.
 Off-peak travel is always going to be cheaper, but there are also other things to look out for, like local holidays.
-Much like flying anywhere in the west is very expensive during our December holidays, you’ll find flying in and around China to be expensive around Chinese New Year.
+Much like flying anywhere in the west is very expensive during our December holidays, you’ll find flying in and around China to be expensive around Chinese New Year in January/February.
 If you can avoid local holidays, you can grab some great fares.

 Flights to South America are often cheapest in March.
 South Africa is often cheapest in January–March, even though destinations like Cape Town have fantastic weather during that time.
 Flights to the USA are always cheapest during the colder months (November–March), while fares during the warmer seasons have to be bought just at the right time, as they usually sit higher.